 The university provides self contained services, such as garbage pick-up, snow removal, and first response security for the campus, therefore limiting the efforts by local cities.

-The university’s students, faculty and staff, provide more than 37,000 hours annually of community service (through Center for Service and Social Action) and provide other much needed services like student teaching and volunteer programs within the local school systems and community agencies.
+The university’s students, faculty and staff, provide more than 37,000 hours annually of community service (through the Center for Service and Social Action) and provide other much needed services like student teaching and volunteer programs within the local school systems and community agencies.

 The university’s campus is open to the community for recreational strolls, dog and stroller walking, etc.